-Trencor, a South African company listed on the JSE, had 5.3% and 0% of our issued and outstanding shares as of December 31, 2019 and 2020, respectively.
-South Africa's exchange control regulations provide for restrictions on exporting capital from South Africa and transactions between South African residents (including corporations) and non-residents are subject to these exchange controls.
-These restrictions required Trencor to obtain approval from South African exchange control authorities before engaging in transactions that resulted in dilution of their share interest in us through their sale of their own shareholdings.
+Trencor, a South African company listed on the JSE, had 47.5% and 5.3% of our issued and outstanding shares as of December 31, 2018 and 2019, respectively.
+South Africa's exchange control regulations provide for restrictions on exporting capital from South Africa.
+These restrictions require Trencor to obtain approval from South African exchange control authorities before engaging in transactions that would result in dilution of their share interest in us below certain thresholds, whether through their sale of their own shareholdings or through the approval of our issuance of new shares.
+The exchange control authorities may decide not to grant such approval if a proposed transaction were to dilute Trencor's interest in us below certain levels.
 While the South African government has, to some extent, relaxed exchange controls in recent years, it is difficult to predict whether or how it will further relax or abolish exchange control measures in the future.
-In addition, Trencor was required to comply with JSE Listings Requirements in connection with its holding or sale of our common shares.
+The above requirements could restrict or limit our ability to issue new shares.
+In addition, Trencor is required to comply with JSE Listings Requirements in connection with its holding or sale of our common shares.